MikeDigitize/JSFundamentals/README.md

 IIFEs work in a similar way, only they close over values not references to values.
 They are evaluated at runtime as expressions and contain a function that is immediately invoked inside them.
 This immediate invocation forces the function scope to close over the values of variables it references that are within its lexical scope, creating what can be thought of as a snapshot of their value at that time.

+## Prototypal inheritance

+JavaScript is an object oriented language.
+Everything is an object or behaves like one.
+Its inheritance model is not class based like other OOP languages like Java or C#, it is prototype based.
+Understanding prototypes requires a solid understanding of functions.

-## Functions
+### Functions

-Functions feature heavily in the previous chapters on scope, context and closures.
-These aspects of JavaScript make much more sense when their one common key ingredient - functions - are understood.
 Functions are objects.
 They can have properties and methods like any other object.
-But they have one important difference to other types of objects in that they can be called, as functions.
-It's useful to think of objects and functions as the two building blocks of JavaScript.
+But despite that it's useful in some contexts to think of objects and functions as two different things.
+When a function is declared, the function object gets a <code>prototype</code> property, automatically.
+The <code>prototype</code> property facilitates prototypal inheritance.

-The first thing to know about functions is that, when declared, get a <code>prototype</code> property automatically attached to them.
-The <code>prototype</code> property is very important.
-It facilitates what is known as prototypal inheritance, a fundamental part of JavaScript which will be covered in the next chapter.
 The <code>prototype</code> property only needs to be used when creating constructor functions.
 It's not needed for regular function use.

 ### Calling a function